-In this level, you will be learning new skills while you improve the skills you learnt as a programmer.
+In this level, you will be learning new skills while you improve the skills you learned as a programmer.

-For example, think about building a search engine service like Google for some text files that exist in your laptop only.
+For example, think about building a search engine service, like Google, for some text files that exist only in your laptop.

-This service that you built is going to be listening to search queries that it receives over the network, search your files for the query, and respond with the results.
+This service will listen to search queries that it receives over the network, search your files for the query, and respond with the results.

 Now imagine that more and more people become interested in your service and they start using it.

 Now you’re getting millions and millions of requests a second.